ExclamationLabs/connector-grafana/README.md

 This section describes the specific details of the Grafana Connector Create and Update operation.

+## Importing Organization’s

+In addition to reading the organization **id** and the organization **name**, the grafana connector also imports the dashboard and the home dashboard set in org preferences.
+When the organization’s preferred home dashboard is not set, the current dashboard UID will be used to set the homeDashboardUID during the import procedure.

 ## Creating a Grafana Organization

 When creating a Grafana Organization the only item that can be supplied is the Organization name.
 The connector automatically responds with the automatically generated integer ID supplied by the Grafana API.
 This value is converted to a string on return.